aleksati/hardanger-fiddle-performance-analysis/README.md

 ## Further work suggestions

 * When adjusting beat onsets and durations, we only do so in one place.
 However, if the beat is part of a repeating motif (harmonic pattern), maybe a good idea would be to make the local change propegate to all instances of the motif.
 So all instances of the repeating motif would be subjected to the same changes.
 We could have a toggle to turn such propegation "on" and "off".

-* Another addition could be to enable the user to instantly "quantize" all the beats in the performance to have equal durations (based on the total duration of the performance).
-Then, users could try to "recreate" performance patterns by adjuting the beats.
-The user could then to go back and forth between a "quantized" version and the "real" version of the performance for reference.<br>

 <small>*The note ratios are calculated with respects to their associated beat duration.
 The beat ratios are calculated with respect to their associated bar duration.</small> <br>